alexeykosh/2023-longevity-number-of-meanings/README.md

 Contains Python scripts for processing data:
 - `etymology_extraction.py`: Python script that extracts etymology information for words.
 - `wiki_tokenizer.py`: Script to tokenize the Wiki40b dataset.
+- `wikitionnary_preprocessing.py`: Python script for preprocessing the Wiktionary dump.

 #### Additional Files:
 - **requirements.txt**: Lists the necessary Python packages to run the project.